Fluuuegel/USTC-COD-Lab-2022/README.md

 + In lab6 you may change the memory file path in `data_mem.v`.

-+ Lab reports are in the other repo of mine.
++ Lab reports are in the other repo.
 [Click here to check it out](https://github.com/Fluuuegel/USTC-COD-HW-2022)